JoshuaHenriques/data-structures-and-algorithms/leetcode/intervals/1851-minimum-interval-to-include-each-query.md

 ## Naive Solution (TLE)

 ### Approach
 Gather the sizes of the intervals.
-Iterate through the queries
+Iterate through the queries, we use a variable as a tuple to keep track of the index and the minimum range.
+So if that query is in range of the interval and is less than the current we can update the variable.
+If it never updated we append -1 to the result if so we append the answer.

 ### Complexity
 $$Time: O(n*q)$$